AZM (wrestler)

-AZM, shortened from Azumi (あずみ), is a Japanese professional wrestler, signed to World Wonder Ring Stardom where she is a member of the Neo Genesis faction.
+AZM, shortened from Azumi (あずみ), is a Japanese professional wrestler, signed to World Wonder Ring Stardom where she is one half of the current Goddesses of Stardom Champions in her first reign, and a member of the Neo Genesis faction.
 She also makes appearances for Stardom's sister promotion New Japan Pro-Wrestling under its Strong banner, where she is a former Strong Women's Champion.

 She was previously a member of the Queen's Quest faction and its third, and assumed de facto, leader until Utami Hayashishita took over the group.
 She was in the faction for a total of seven years, having joined in February 2017 when she was brought in by Io Shirai until getting exiled in June 2024 after she took the fall in an elimination tag match against Oedo Tai.